Nitrokey/nitrokey-documentation/source/components/nitropad/qubes/index.rst

 Getting Started
 ---------------

-TESTING After purchase, the passwords are set to a default value and must be changed by you:
+After purchase, the passwords are set to a default value and must be changed by you:

 1. Press Enter (“Default Boot”) after booting the system, provided the